 4. John Deere and Company went international in 1912, beginning with a manufacturing entity in Canada.

 Starting in 1956, the company decided to build plants in Mexico, Germany, and Spain.
 Over the next few years, France, Argentina, and South Africa were thrown into the mix.
-There are now 104 John Deere locations across the globe—43 in the U.S. alone.
+There are now 104 John Deere locations across the globe, with 43 in the U.S. alone!

 5. Almost 700 tractor models have been designed since 1837.